 While it is hard to work with, it’s our first clue from this vague commentary is going to come from the most specific piece of info provided.

 Legend of the New Mexico SkinWalker

 According to New Mexico Explorer, the existence of New Mexico Skinwalker is not some sort of myth, they are as real as humans are.
 In fact, they even described as similar to humans.

 As explained by Anthropologist David Zimmerman of the Navajo Nation Historic Preservation Department:

 “Like humans, they do kill, and like humans, they have motivations for those acts of aggression.
 Power and revenge fuel their murderous intent, but such things cannot occupy the brain of a rational creature all the time, and skinwalkers do not make murder part of their daily routine.”

-So basically, they aren’t like werewolves or boogieman, they don’t aim to go on killing sprees or torture humans.
+So basically they are not like werewolves or boogieman.
+Skinwalkers don’t aim to go on killing sprees or torture humans.
 They are not stories created to entertain/frighten children.
-They are an entity that is accepted by doctorate level Anthropologists.
+Also just to clarify, skinwalkers are an entity that is accepted by doctorate level Anthropologists.

-Now maybe these fancy doctorates mean nothing to you, but here is where it gets weird.
+Now maybe these fancy doctorates mean nothing to you.
+But this part is still weird.
 New Mexico natives and the Navajo people will all pretend to not believe.
 They will say they do not know what you are talking about if you bring them up.
-From children to adults, they have all seen them, but they are afraid to speak of them.
+From children to adults, they have all seen them, yet they are afraid to speak of them.
 Anthropologist and Sociologist Tony Hillerman spent two decades of his life studying this phenomenon:

 “A lot of Navajo’s will tell me emphatically, especially when they don’t know me very well, that they don’t believe in all that stuff.
 And then when you get to be a friend, they’ll start telling you about the first time they ever saw one.” –Tony Hillerman